 You can choose one of three Action for M.E. forums to access peer support and friendship:

 M.E.
-Friends Online is open to anyone with M.E. - it doesn’t matter if you’re an Action for M.E. supporting member or not.
+Friends Online is open to anyone aged 18 or over affected by M.E., including carers - it doesn’t matter if you’re an Action for M.E.
+Supporting Member or not.
 Register by filling in the boxes on the right.

 Our Parent Member's Forum is open to Action for M.E.
 Supporting Members who are parents, carers and guardians of young people with M.E.
 Click to register.